(1) As of 31/12/2018. Mineral Resources shown as Measured & Indicated, inclusive of Ore Reserves

 Malomir was acquired as a greenfield project in 2003 and is considered by Management to be one of Russia’s largest gold mines in terms of its Mineral Resource base.
-In FY 2018, Malomir’s production accounted for 18% of total Group gold production, rising to 41% in the first six months of 2019 due to the ramp-up of the POX Hub.
+In FY 2018, Malomir’s production accounted for 18% of total Group gold production, rising to 35% in FY 2019 due to the ramp-up of the POX Hub.

 Mining takes place predominantly in Central open pit with smaller amount of ore extracted from Quartzitovoye and Magnetitovoye pits.
 A smaller underground mining operation begun at Quartzitovoye from January 2017.